Hakone Free Pass Now Available Online

 Phone: + 81-3-5321-7887

 Valid for two consecutive days from Shinjuku (Tokyo), the Hakone Free Pass is sold for 5,140 yen (around $46) for adults and 1,500 yen (around $13) for children from 6 to 11 years old.
 It's free for children 5 years and under.

 Is the Hakone Free Pass cost-effective for your trip?

-If you plan to tour the region by train, bus, funicular and boat, it would cost about 6,300 yen ($57) with tickets purchased on site.
+If you plan to explore the region by train, bus, funicular and boat, it would cost about 6,300 yen ($57) with tickets purchased on site.
 The Hakone Free Pass lets you save over 1,100 yen (almost $10), not to mention the savings from special offers on museums and other sites.
-The Pass also means you'll save time and have peace of mind, since you don't have to worry about buying tickets on the spot.
-On the other hand, if you just plan on making the Tokyo-Hakone round trip, without traveling around Hakone or visiting tourist sites, then simply buying return tickets would be better.
+The pass also means you'll save time and have peace of mind, since you don't have to worry about buying tickets on the spot.
+On the other hand, if you just plan on making the Tokyo-Hakone round trip, without traveling around Hakone or visiting tourist sites, then just buying return tickets would be better.